Onahi7/sprs/docs/EMAIL_SETUP.md

 # Email Setup Guide

-This guide will help you set up SMTP email functionality for the Student Project Registration System (SPRS).
+This guide will help you set up email functionality for the Student Project Registration System (SPRS).

 ## 📧 Overview